 To be eligible for funding, proposals must be feasible and address the priorities of this call.

 Proposals will also be scored on 5 criteria: intellectual merit, interdisciplinary reach, strength of team, potential for impact, and potential for growth.
-See scoring rubric in UVM's InfoReady portal (upper left).
+See scoring rubric in UVM's InfoReady portal (right sidebar).

 Proposals are reviewed by a committee of UVM and external evaluators, chosen to represent relevant disciplines.
 Priority will be given to proposals that represent new collaborations among UVM scholars, involve graduate and undergraduate students, and/or include collaborators outside of UVM.